 We know there’s a lot more to looking as beautiful as the women on this list do than drinking plenty of water (though that is a habit many of them swear by).
 From Blake Lively to J.Lo to Zoë Kravitz, we can’t help but wonder what other beauty secrets they have up their sleeves.
 I mean, there’s only so much H2O can do.

-Each of these women are beautiful and unique in their own way and always have me questioning exactly how they always look so good.
-Their glossy hair and glowing complexions are something we lust over, and are always striving to achieve ourselves.
+Each of these women is beautiful and unique in their own way and always have me questioning exactly how they always look so good.
+Their glossy hair and glowing complexions are something we lust over and are always striving to achieve ourselves.
 And while our budgets may not allow for bimonthly facials and some of the more extravagant beauty practices, we can certainly afford to adopt a few of these habits in our quest for great skin and hair.

 Click through for 12 beauty habits you should start today!

 Zoë Kravitz follows the less-is-more approach to makeup.
 Her everyday look includes concealer to cover up any blemishes, filling in her brows, and adding some highlight on her cheek for a fresh-faced look.

 J.Lo knows the glow starts with skincare.
 Every makeup application starts with a lightweight, oil-infused moisturizer and a light-diffusing skin perfecter.

 Moss massages her face oil in to stimulate lymphatic drainage.
 She says it's like getting a "natural face-lift."